-This particular story collects a sampling of locations throughout The Great Waterway that are open year-round; allowing visitors to see, feel and even taste a dynamic culmination of activities that are both fascinating and uniquely local.
+This particular story collects a sampling of locations throughout South Eastern Ontario that are open year-round; allowing visitors to see, feel and even taste a dynamic culmination of activities that are both fascinating and uniquely local.
 Whether you’re a history buff or even mildly interested, these locations are prime stops on your next autumn road trip.

 The Bethune-Thompson House serves as an intriguing example of the tried and true building methods of both the late 18th and early 19th centuries.
 The house presents a marriage not only of timelines but also cultural influences; featuring both French Canadian and British attributes.